sean28/MixMD/README.md

 ---

-# Molecular Probe Combination Guide (Hybrid Solvent Inserter)
+# Molecular Probes Guide (Hybrid Solvent Inserter)

 In mixed-solvent molecular dynamics (MixMD) simulations, a rational combination of different molecular probes greatly enhances the detection of cryptic pockets and potential binding hotspots in biomolecules.

-This guide summarizes the properties, classifications, and recommended combinations of commonly used molecular probes for modeling and simulation reference.
+This guide summarizes the properties, classifications.

 ---

+# Principles of Usage Instructions for Probes

 ## Common Probe Information